THE SONS OF THE KINGDOM

 Notice that all such strife and party loyalty is proof that the individual is walking in the flesh and not in the Spirit and will not inherit the Kingdom of God.

-Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:20,21)

 The Lord’s people often are naive, simple of heart and mind.
 We shall notice in the following accounts that they were unable to distinguish between who was of God and who was acting from his own spirit.
 Their inability to separate the precious from the vile continues to this day.